 Multiple pulses of the laser/ radiofrequency device are required for each lesion.
+The lesion may be shaved first.
 If no anaesthetic is used procedure is mildly painful, but most patients tolerate it very well.
 Typically patients will describe the pain as a 3/10.
 If local anaesthetic has been injected before laser, there will be no pain.

 After the treatment, a dressing eg duoderm (a skin coloured adherent patch, which is like a second skin for the wound) will be applied to the wounds.
 These dressings need to be kept on for 3-7 days.
 You may change the dressings as required.

 If erbium laser was used, for the first 24 hours, a pressure dressing on top of the duoderm may be used to reduce the likelihood of bleeding overnight Immediately after the treatment the patient will feel a strong sunburn-like feeling over the treated area.
 The treated area may be bleeding.
 This will be stopped before you leave the clinic

 At home care after laser mole lump and bump removal